-This movie is so iconic and so saturated in popular culture, that I actually most you know the plot.
+This movie is so iconic and so saturated in popular culture, that I’m sure most of you know the plot.
 For those who don’t, I have provided the film synopsis found on the film’s IMDB web-page….

 Phoenix secretary Marion Crane (Janet Leigh), on the lam after stealing $40,000 from her employer in order to run away with her boyfriend, Sam Loomis (John Gavin), is overcome by exhaustion during a heavy rainstorm.
 Traveling on the back roads to avoid the police, she stops for the night at the ramshackle Bates Motel and meets the polite but highly strung proprietor Norman Bates (Anthony Perkins), a young man with an interest in taxidermy and a difficult relationship with his mother.

 Hitchcock’s Psycho, is a film which shifted horror away from monstrous fiends who lived in castles and terrified people by bringing the monster into the safety of suburbia.
 Indeed, the monster in the film lives rights next door and appears as normal as any other individual.
-The monster is, in a sense, Norman Bates; yet, his fragmented psyche has him believing that he is his mother.
+The monster is, in a sense, Norman Bates.
+Yet, his fragmented psyche has him believing that he is his mother.
 She becomes an extension of Norman, himself, or rather as she is clearly the dominant personality, Norman is an extension of her, not just a man in drag.
-He is the weaker half, who ultimately, by the film’s conclusion, takes over Norman entirely as is demonstrated by the haunting voice-over of the mother at the films end.
+He is the weaker half, who ultimately, by the film’s conclusion, is taken over by the mother personality as demonstrated by the haunting voice-over of the mother at the films end.

-While this should demonstrate the mother’s independence, her tyrannical oppression of Norman, demonstrated by Norman’s inability to function without her, and her murderous rage, against those who defy her view of how people should behave, twists female independence into something wicked.
-The mother figure is the ultimate symbol of un-checked female power; she controls Norman and even after her death, haunts him.
+While this should demonstrate the mother’s independence, her tyrannical oppression of Norman and her murderous rage against those who defy her view of how people should behave, twists female independence into something wicked.
+The mother figure becomes the ultimate symbol of un-checked female power.
+She controls Norman and even after her death, haunts him.
 Furthermore, there is a sexual aspect of her power, this is symbolized by her judgment and murder of Marion to whom Norman is obviously attracted.
 Yet, mother finds her wanting and Norman is not allowed to pursue her; his own sexual identity and masculinity is repressed.

 Can’t Get Enough Norman Bates?
 Check out BATES MOTEL series